Hamburger Menu IconMenu Close Icon

 Early Childhood

-Simple Sensory Activities
+Simple Sensory Activities to Try with Your Child

 From the moment they’re born, babies begin soaking up information via their five senses.
-It’s how they make sense of their environment — by touching, seeing, hearing, smelling, and tasting it.
+It’s how they make sense of their environment, by touching, seeing, hearing, smelling, and tasting it.

 Here’s how it works: When a child experiences something through their senses, like touching a soft blanket, it activates specific neural pathways in their brains.
 These pathways process and integrate information from all over the body, helping the child develop an understanding of the rules by which the world operates.